-The value of in-force asset management business has increased compared to the previous year due primarily to the contribution of new business, and the improvement of market conditions.
+The value of in-force asset management business has increased compared to the previous year due primarily to the contribution of new business.

-Banking business shows a higher value mainly due to the introduction of the Freedom current account product, which has generated both new business and conversions from other less profitable banking accounts, as well as changes in market conditions.
+Banking business shows a higher value mainly due to Freedom current account product, which has generated both new business and conversions from other less profitable banking accounts and higher spread for the new proprietary mortgages.